Operators in Prolog are simply a notational convenience. For example, ‘+’ is an infix operator, so

 The possible types for a prefix operator are:

 The meaning of the types should be clear by analogy with those for infix

 would be a permissible way to write

 fx, then the preceding expression would not be legal, although

 would still be a permissible form for

-If these precedence and associativity rules seem rather complex, remember that you can always use parentheses when in any doubt.
+If these precedence and associativity rules seem rather complex, then remember that you can always use parentheses when in any doubt.